moizambique/moizambique/README.md

 <li>🔭 I’m currently working on: Personal projects that challenge my understanding and push me to explore more.
 Whether it's a small app or a complex algorithm, I'm all in for the learning experience.<br>
 <li>🌱 I’m currently learning: Advanced coding techniques and diving into Software Engineering, Algorithms, CyberSecurity, and Artificial Intelligence.<br>
 <li>👯 I’m looking to collaborate on: Anything that lets me code, learn, and contribute.
 If you're working on a project that could use an extra pair of hands or a fresh perspective, count me in!<br>
 <li>🤔 I’m looking for help with: Navigating the vast landscape of tech internships.
 If you have insights on scoring internships in Software Engineering or AI, I'm all ears.
-Let's share nowledge and grow together!<br>
+Let's share knowledge and grow together!<br>
 <li>💬 Ask me about: My coding journey, the projects I've worked on, or anything tech-related.
 I love discussing ideas, sharing knowledge, and learning from others' experiences.<br>
-<li>📫 How to reach me: Drop me a message here on GitHub or LinkedIN.
+<li>📫 How to reach me: Drop me a message here on GitHub or LinkedIn.
 I'm always open to conversations and new connections.<br>
 <li>😄 Pronouns: He/Him<br>
 <li>⚡ Fun fact: Outside of coding, I'm an elite-class powerlifter and rugby player.
 I enjoy exploring different sports and FPS games.
 My favorite animal is cat.
 </ul>